Security & Governance

 Keep a complete audit history of all changes made

-A detailed history of all database activities carried out in all environments will be kept automatically.
+A detailed history of all database activities carried out in all environments will be kept automatically, ensuring that compliance audits can be run as smoothly as possible.

 No more “whodunnit?” in your database.